 So what is it about this section of Utah that makes the snow just right?
 According to Jim Steenburgh, an atmospheric scientist at the University of Utah and creator of the popular Wasatch Weather Weenies blog, it’s the location of Alta in the Wasatch Mountains.
 One of the reasons for the frequent storms is that the Great Salt Lake doesn’t freeze.
 Storms develop in the Pacific Ocean and head toward the Sierra Nevada Mountains.
-There, storms drops snow with 10 percent to 12 percent moisture density.
+There, storms drop snow with 10 percent to 12 percent moisture density.
 The clouds dry out as they head east to Utah, and the snow moisture density decreases to 8.5 percent.
 As it crosses the Great Salt Lake, the storms get colder and drier.
 This causes the snowfall to leave a slightly denser base at the bottom, and a fluffier lighter layer of snow on top.
 Under these conditions, a light crystal-type of snowflake called a dendrite is produced.
 They are thin and symmetrical in shape, but most importantly for skiers, they create fluffy powder that’s perfect for skiing.

 The Wasatch Mountain Range is world-renowned for its skiing because Utah enjoys these frequent and predictable storms.
 Not only do you get that high-quality snow, but it starts early and lasts long.
 On average, Alta gets 6.7 feet of snow each April, making it one of the best spring skiing destinations in the country.

-The area around Alta averages 40 snow events a year, which means that you have lots of opportunity for fresh powder.
+The area around Alta averages 40 snow events a year, which means that you have lots of opportunities for fresh powder.
 But it also features 18 snowstorms a year that include 12 inches of snow or more in a 24 hour period.
 That means that there’s a good chance you’ll have an opportunity for a snorkel-deep day of skiing on a trip to Alta.

 If the science of snow interests you, make sure to Steenburgh’s book, Secrets of the Greatest Snow on Earth: Weather, Climate Change, and Finding Deep Powder in Utah's Wasatch Mountains and around the World.